Trinity – True or False?

 Why do Christians today believe in the Trinity?

-Most people get confused by certain Bible verses which on the surface appear to claim that there is only one God and in order to harmonize with clear passages which teach that we have more than one God, they readily submit to this false pagan doctrine of the Trinity.
+Most people get confused by certain Bible verses, which on the surface appear to claim that there is only one God, and to harmonize with clear passages which teach that we have more than one God, they readily submit to this false pagan doctrine of the Trinity.